Azure-Samples/azure-spring-cloud/docs/create-mongodb-and-rabbitmq.md

 cat ./bitnami_credentials
 ```

+Note down the credentials and close the SSH connections.
+Onto your local
+development machine ...

 From the `bitnami_credentials` file, populate the credentials in
 the `piggymetrics/.scripts/setup-env-variables-azure.sh` file
 and export them to the environment: